oduameh/node-course/docs/Instructions/running-the-node.md

 ![peersnap](/img/peer-snap.png)

-Now that things are in place, let's run the node.
+Now that things are in place, run the node

 ```
 cardano-node run --topology ~/preview/config/topology.json \